AlanRoy25/Linux-Commands/README.md

-# Shell-commands
+# Linux-commands
-This is all about shell scripting and its commands
+This is all about Linux Commands and basics for ethical hackers.